Skip to content

 This policy explains how 128ordle handles copyright concerns and takedown requests.
 It is provided for transparency and is not legal advice.

-When 128ordle receives a sufficiently detailed notice, it may remove or disable access to the material, contact the affected user where relevant, preserve evidence, or request more information.
+When 128ordle receives a sufficiently detailed notice, it may remove or disable access to the material, contact the affected user where relevant, preserve evidence, request more information, or reject incomplete or abusive notices.
 Repeat infringing or abusive user-submitted content may lead to account restrictions.

-If material you submitted was removed by mistake or misidentification, you may send a counter-notice with your contact information, identification of the removed material, a statement under penalty of perjury that you believe removal was a mistake or misidentification, and consent to the appropriate legal process where required.
+If material you submitted was removed by mistake or misidentification, you may send a counter-notice with your physical or electronic signature, contact information, identification of the removed material and its previous location, a statement under penalty of perjury that you believe removal was a mistake or misidentification, and consent to the appropriate legal process where required.

 Some online service providers must also designate a DMCA agent with the U.S. Copyright Office to claim statutory safe-harbor protections.
 This page does not say that 128ordle has registered a designated agent; it gives a public contact path and process for copyright notices.